-- Experience extends to a variety of commercial contracts including service agreements, business terms and conditions, IP contracts, partnership agreements, agency agreements and the specialist agreements used in sectors such as the creative sector.
+- Experience extends to a variety of commercial contracts including termination of a contract, partnership agreements, agency arrangements and the specialist agreements used in sectors such as the creative sector.

 - Many of our clients have moved to us from larger firms for better value for money.

 Commercial Contract Review

 We step in and act as your double check.
 The performance obligations should be suitable for your side of the business agreement.
 It is easy with everything else going on to overlook: